 On May 16, Greenbelt Alliance was delighted to attend the Grand Opening of Edwina Benner Plaza, along with non-profit affordable housing developer MidPen Housing Corporation and their partners.

 The development was named after California’s first female mayor, Edwina Benner, who served as mayor of Sunnyvale from 1924 to 1926 and again from 1937 to 1938.
 Her niece, Beverly David, was among the speakers at the grand opening.

-The project received the Greenbelt Alliance Endorsement in February 2019 after meeting our strict endorsement criteria for sustainable urban development.
-It is a prime example of the type of smart growth urgently needed in the Silicon Valley.
+The project received the Greenbelt Alliance Endorsement in February 2016 after meeting our strict endorsement criteria for sustainable urban development.
+It is a prime example of the type of smart growth urgently needed in Silicon Valley.

 The Edwina Benner Plaza Apartments will provide 66 new homes for low-income residents, along with community rooms, play areas, and after-school facilities, on an underutilized 1.32- acre lot.
 These new homes will be especially helpful in addressing the region’s housing affordability crisis.
 Santa Clara County currently has a shortfall of more than 67,000 affordable homes available for low-income residents.
 The average rent in Sunnyvale for a two-bedroom apartment is currently more than $3,000 per month, far beyond the reach of many families.